aws-samples/amazon-neptune-samples/gremlin/chatbot-full-stack-application/README.md

 # Knowledge Graph Chatbot Full Stack Application Example

 This folder provides a sample full stack application showing how to build a knowledge graph backed application with NLP and Natural Language search integration using Amazon Neptune, Amazon Comprehend, and Amazon Lex.
 This application has an accompanying blog post on the [AWS Databases blog](https://aws.amazon.com/blogs/database/category/database/amazon-neptune/).
+The functionality shown here is to highlight how an integration of these components can work together but is not meant to be an exhaustive example of best practices.

 # Architectual Overview